 Booth, A. Fifty shades of review [Internet].
 Sheffield: EAHIL.
 2016 Nov 24.
 Video: 70 min

-There are many guidebooks to help you through the process of conducting systematic reviews, and these books can also be useful in guiding you through other types of knowledge syntheses.
-It can be a good place to start for any review.
+There are handbooks, standards, and guides to help you through the process of conducting systematic reviews, and these books can also be useful for other types of knowledge syntheses.

-These articles provide guidance on specific types of systematic reviews.
+These resources provide guidance on specific types of systematic reviews.